HernanRivasAcosta/jsv/README.md

 IsValid = jsv:validate(Data, Schema). % true | false
 ```

-~~If your schema references other schemas, call ``jsv:validate/3`` and pass a map of schemas as the third argument.
-This map should have keys matching the references in your main schema (the keys should be binaries).~~ Not yet implemented.
+If your schema references other schemas, call ``jsv:validate/3`` and pass a map of schemas as the third argument.
+This map key's need to be the URIs of the schemas they point to (as erlang binaries) and match the root ``$id`` element if one is present (jsv will not check if this is the case).

 ## Tests